RunestoneInteractive/thinkcspy/_sources/Functions/Functionsthatreturnvalues.rst

 easier.
 These temporary variables are examples of **local variables**, pursued further in the next section.

-..
-The line `toInvest = float(input("How much do you want to invest?"))`
-..  also shows yet another example
-..  of *composition* --- we can call a function like `float`, and its arguments
- .. can be the results of other function calls (like `input`) that we've called along the way.

 Notice something important here.
 The name of the variable we pass as an argument --- ``toSquare`` --- has nothing to do with the name of the formal parameter
 --- ``x``.
 It is as if  ``x = toSquare`` is executed when ``square`` is called.